jpbacher/portuguese-banking/README.md

 * [Contact](#Contact)

 ## Abstract
-In this assessment, our objective is to help exexecutives at a large bank understand which characteristics of potential customers have the greatest influence in purchasing a bank product.
+In this assessment, our objective is to help executives at a large bank understand which characteristics of potential customers have the greatest influence in purchasing a bank product.
 The bank is interested in using a predictive model to score each customer's propensity to purchase a product.
 The data used to build our model can be found here: [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).

 ## ProjectStructure
 The *notebooks* directory contains Jupyter notebooks for the discovery process: